Custard: Variations

 After the custard has thickened, it may be mixed with other ingredients: mixed with stiffly beaten egg whites and gelatin, it is chiboust cream; mixed with whipped cream, it is crème légère, [kʁɛm leʒɛːʁ].
 Beating in softened butter produces German buttercream or crème mousseline.

 A quiche is a savoury custard tart.
 Some kinds of timbale or vegetable loaf are made of a custard base mixed with chopped savoury ingredients.
 Custard royale is a thick custard cut into decorative shapes and used to garnish soup, stew or broth.
 In German, it is known as Eierstich and is used as a garnish in German Wedding Soup (Hochzeitssuppe).
 Chawanmushi is a Japanese savoury custard, steamed and served in a small bowl or on a saucer.
 Chinese steamed egg is a similar but larger savoury egg dish.
 Bougatsa is a Greek breakfast pastry whose sweet version consists of semolina custard filling between layers of phyllo.

 Custard may also be used as a top layer in gratins, such as the South African bobotie and many Balkan versions of moussaka.

 In Peru, leche asada ("baked milk") is custard baked in individual molds.
 It is considered a restaurant dish.

-Summary of variations in French cuisine
+In French cuisine

 French cuisine has several named variations on custard: